raizen74/genai-fastapi/README.md

 - SQLAlchemy 2.0+ for async ORM
 - Alembic for database migrations
 - psycopg (PostgreSQL driver) for database connectivity
+- PyJWT for JWT token generation and validation
+- passlib[bcrypt] for password hashing
+- python-multipart for form data handling
 - Transformers & Diffusers for model inference
 - PyTorch for deep learning operations
 - Qdrant Client for vector database operations